 Professional Licenses - Almost all applications for professional licenses and certifications inquire as to whether you have been convicted of a felony or a misdemeanor.
 Expunging your record increases your chances for a professional license.
 Teachers, Realtors, Brokers, Nurses, and other professionals with a criminal record should consider expunging their criminal record.

-How do employers find my Los Angeles criminal record?Employers utilize private companies to conduct background searches on their potential applicants prior to hire.
+Employers utilize private companies to conduct background searches on their potential applicants prior to hire.
 Majority of these search companies will first conduct a preliminary online search through the local courthouses to inquire whether there are any convictions in the name of the applicant.
 If the applicant's name appears with a criminal conviction, they will then initiate the next step by sending a "runner" to the courthouse to retrieve the case disposition for the employer.
 In Los Angeles, any person may obtain a persons criminal conviction from the Los Angeles Superior Court website.

 California Penal Code A?1203.4 requires that the Defendant or his Attorney to provide the prosecuting attorney 15 days notice prior to the court granting relief.
 Our firm takes control of the entire expungement process by constantly verifying with the probation department, the prosecuting attorney, and the court to ensure that your case is expunged without delay.
 The entire process approximately takes about 4 to 6 weeks from the day your petition is filed depending on the court and the complexity of your case.
 However, this still may vary from case to case and from court to court.

 Can I have my Los Angeles felony conviction reduced to a misdemeanor before expunging the conviction?

 "wobbler."
 A wobbler allows the prosecutor to file the case as a felony or a misdemeanor.